 - Portia Green,

-daughter of young stroke survivor,
+daughter of young stroke survivor, Judi Green,

-"that made me quite angry at her.
+"That made me quite angry at her.
 My brother and I just didn't respect her much because she didn't even know our name.
 I kept saying that I just wanted the old mummy back."

-regain lost skills, including simply speaking, driving, cooking, running and memory retention.
-Otherwise standard skills I too had to relearn (and continue to improve on) post Stroke 2.
+It took a substantial 10 YEARS of hard work to exceed her doctor's expectations & regain lost skills, including simply speaking, driving, cooking, running & memory retention.
+Otherwise-standard skills I too have had to relearn (& continue to improve on) post Stroke 2.

-Later, when Judi's daughter, Portia, grew up, she became an assistant nurse and it was through her medical profession and particular focus which included working with stroke sufferers that Portia gained 'massive insight' into her mum's own tortuous struggles as a stroke survivor
+Later, when Judi's daughter, Portia, grew up, she became an assistant nurse and it was through her medical profession and particular focus which included working with stroke sufferers that Portia gained 'massive insight' into her mum's own tortuous struggles as a stroke survivor.

 "That was the pivotal moment when I went, 'oh my gosh, there are two sides to this story',"

-- Daughter of young stroke survivor, Judi, Portia, explains,
+- daughter of young stroke survivor, Judi, Portia, explains,

 "& I can't imagine how hard it would have been for my mum.
 Maybe everything isn't her fault."